On a Possible Giant Impact Origin for the Colorado Plateau: Characteristics of the Proposed Giant Impact Event

-Furthermore, since the Colorado Plateau is not entirely severed, the local differential shear force actually present during the impact event should be on the order of the shear strength of the material times the area of the shearing surface (which we had calculated above to be $2 \pi R_{CP} H_{CP}$ for the Plateau, and $L_{Rodinia} H_{Rodinia}$ for the boundary of the Rodinia supercontinent).
-Therefore, the actual shear force should be on the order $10^5$ times smaller than the total impact force, i.e., the total shear force (on Rodinia or else on the Colorado Plateau) would be on the order of $10^{26} dyne$ (here we take the high end of the above shear strength estimation, considering that the large mass of the Plateau may give it additional strength due to long-range correlations of the highly metamorphosed basement rocks).
+Furthermore, since the Colorado Plateau (as well as the Rodinia supercontinent) is not entirely severed at the time of the impact, the local shear force actually present during the impact event should be on the order of the shear strength of the material times the area of the shearing surface (which we had calculated above to be $2 \pi R_{CP} H_{CP}$ for the Plateau, and $L_{Rodinia} H_{Rodinia}$ for the boundary of the Rodinia supercontinent).
+Therefore, the actual shear force should be on the order $10^5$ times smaller than the total impact force, i.e., the total shear force (on Rodinia or else on the Colorado Plateau) would be on the order of $10^{26} dyne$ (taking the high end of the estimate to account for possible long-range correlations which give rocks in a single craton addition strength).
+Through the action of the initial shear force, an initial crack will be produced at the Plateau's boundary, as well as along the eventual rifting lines of Rodinia (both east and west of the resulting central craton).
+Once the critical Griffith crack length is exceeded along these initial weaknesses, the cracks can also self-propagate both forward (as in the case of Rodinia) and downward (as in the case both of Rodinia and the Plateau).

-With the average shear strength of the Plateau region thus calculated to be about 1.7 GPa, we compare it to the peak shock pressure estimated for the Santa Fe impact structure (Fackelman et al. 2008), which is about 5-10 GPa.
-We see that these two estimates are at least not in conflict\footnote{Since shock metamorphism is caused by the direct impact force, rather than differential force between the direct acceleration of the material of the Plateau by the impactor, versus the indirect propagation of strain waves, we expect the former to be bigger in magnitude.}.
-Once the critical Griffith crack length is exceeded the cracks can also self-propagate both forward (as in the case of Rodinia) and downward (as in the case both of Rodinia and the Plateau).
+With the shear strength of the Plateau region thus calculated to be about 1.7 GPa, which, incidentally, also coincides with the maximum oceanic crustal strength quoted in Price (2001, p.50), we compare it to the peak shock pressure estimated for the Santa Fe impact structure (Fackelman et al. 2008), which is about 5-10 GPa.
+Also for comparison, the peak shock pressure for the simulation presented by Boslough et al. 1994 is 6 Mbar, or 600 GPa, 0.1 second after impact for an assumed 10 km diameter, 20 km/sec vertical incident-velocity impactor, but it soon diffuses and dissipates into 10 bar, or 1 MPa mean stress level during the shock-wave's subsequent propagation into the Earth's interior.
+We thus see that our estimated shear strength is at least not in conflict with the inferred peak shock pressure for Santa Fe impact structure (which we will later show to be likely just a component of the 750 Ma impact crater): Since shock metamorphism is caused by the direct impact force, rather than by the differential propagation of strain waves, we expect the former to be bigger in magnitude.